apecloud/kubeblocks/docs/user_docs/kubeblocks-for-kafka/configuration/configuration.md

   </details>

   * Allowed Values: It defines the valid value range of this parameter.
   * Dynamic: The value of `Dynamic` in `Configure Constraint` defines how the parameter configuration takes effect.
 Currerntly, Kafka only supports static strategy, i.e. `Dynamic` is `false`.
-Restarting is required to make configuration effective since using kbcli to configure parameters triggers broker restarting.
+Restarting is required to make configuration effective.
   * Description: It describes the parameter definition.

-## Configure parameters with configure command
+## Configure parameters

-### Configure static parameters
+### Configure parameters with configure command

-Static parameter configuring requires restarting the pod.

 1. View the current value of `log.cleanup.policy`.